Skip to main content

 Oral health is essential to children’s overall well-being.
 Poor oral health is associated with physical health problems, negative impacts on school attendance and academic performance, and poorer mental health.
 Children with special health care needs (CSHCN)—a medically vulnerable subgroup representing nearly 20 percent of children aged 18 years and younger—face barriers to accessing high-quality dental care and experience greater unmet dental care needs and oral health problems than children without special health care needs.

 Oral health among CSHCN has, until now, received little attention in the research literature and with policymakers.
-The Lucile Packard Foundation for Children’s Health has funded a study to better understand the oral health needs and dental care experiences of CSHCN and children with complex medical conditions, and to compare these experiences to those of children without special health care needs.
+The Lucile Packard Foundation for Children’s Health funded a study to better understand the oral health needs and dental care experiences of CSHCN and children with complex medical conditions, and to compare these experiences to those of children without special health care needs.

 Solution

 NORC secured a grant from the Lucile Packard Foundation for Children’s Health to study the oral health needs and dental care experiences of CSHCN and children with complex medical conditions, and to compare these experiences to those of children without special health care needs.
-Our mixed-methods approach comprises three primary research activities:
+Our mixed-methods approach comprised three primary research activities:

 Result